 Accelerated Mobile Pages

 Starting as an open source project and mainly sponsored by Google in October 2015, the objective of Accelerated Mobile Pages (AMP) is provide a repeatable approach that delivers faster pages on mobile devices.
+In 2019 the project has renamed itself to just AMP.

 The early adopters and pioneers of this technology was the News websites where the delivery of information quickly is a key business objective.
 However, it has proven successful and it is now used by many other types of website, such as ecommerce.